linode/docs/docs/guides/quick-answers/websites/how-to-enable-disable-website/index.md

 ---
 slug: how-to-enable-disable-website
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
-description: 'This guide provides instructions on how to quickly disable and re-enable a website, based on the Apache or Nginx webserver installed on Debian and Ubuntu distributions.'
+description: 'This guide shows you how to quickly disable and re-enable a website running on NGINX or Apache.
+To temporarily disable an NGINX hosted site, you remove the symbolic link for your site in the sites-enabled directory.
+When using Apache, you can disable your site using the  a2dissite utility.'
-og_description: 'This guide provides instructions on how to quickly disable and re-enable a website, based on the Apache or Nginx webserver installed on Debian and Ubuntu distributions.'
+og_description:  'This guide shows you how to quickly disable and re-enable a website running on NGINX or Apache.
+To temporarily disable an NGINX hosted site, you remove the symbolic link for your site in the sites-enabled directory.
+When using Apache, you can disable your site using the  a2dissite utility.'
 keywords: ['enable website','disable website','apache','nginx']
 tags: ['apache', 'nginx', 'ubuntu', 'centos']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-04-12
 modified_by:
   name: Linode
-title: "Enable and Disable a Website in Apache or NGINX"
+title: "Enable and Disable a Website Running on Apache or NGINX"
-h1_title: "How to Enable or Disable a Website in Apache or NGINX."
+h1_title: "How to Enable and Disable a Website Running on Apache or NGINX"
 enable_h1: true
 contributor:
   name: Jeff Novotny